How to Optimize Your eCommerce Site for Search Engines

 Incorporate Unique Meta Data

-One way to help you optimize your eCommerce website is to ensure that all of your products, categories and other specific resources have unique meta data.
+One way to help you with your SEO Optimization for your eCommerce website is to ensure that all of your products, categories and other specific resources have unique meta data.
 Meta data is data that is about and describes other data.
 Some examples are titles, tags, URLs, descriptions and keywords.
 Search engines use some of your meta data to determine if your site or page is what a visitor is looking for.
 Internet searchers see your page’s title and description on the search engine results pages so you need to have unique content that catches the searcher’s eye and is relevant to their search.

 Include Indexable Tags and Data